Chris Brown: 2013–2015: X and Royalty

 Brown's sixth studio album, X was released on September 16, 2014.
-The album received positive reviews from critics, who celebrated the record's sound and Brown's vocal performances.
-The album was considered a big improvement compared to its critically panned predecessor Fortune.
-At the 2015 Grammy Awards, the album was nominated for the Best Urban Contemporary Album, while "New Flame" was nominated for Best R&B Performance and Best R&B Song.
-Commercially, the album debuted at number two on the US Billboard 200 selling 146,000 copies in its first week, becoming his first album to miss the summit of the chart since Graffiti (2009) and his third album to go to number two on the chart overall following Exclusive (2007).
-It also became his sixth consecutive top ten debut in the United States.
-By the end of 2015, the album had sold 404,000 copies in the United States.
-It has been certified double platinum by the Recording Industry Association of America (RIAA).
-Pushing the promotion for the album further, Brown performed and appeared at several televised music events and music festivals across the United States.
+The album received positive reviews from critics, that considered it a big improvement compared to its critically panned predecessor Fortune.
+Brad Wete of Billboard reviewing X described Brown as "a talent whose skill for hit singles and agile performances is only matched by his knack for cannonballing into career-threatening pools of legal and PR problems", At the 2015 Grammy Awards, the album was nominated for the Best Urban Contemporary Album, while "New Flame" was nominated for Best R&B Performance and Best R&B Song.
+Commercially, the album debuted at number two on the US Billboard 200 selling 146,000 copies in its first week, becoming his sixth consecutive top ten debut in the US.
+X has been certified double platinum by the RIAA.
+Pushing the promotion for the album further, Brown performed and appeared at several televised music events and music festivals across the US.

-On February 24, 2015, Brown released his first collaborative studio album with Tyga, titled Fan of a Fan: The Album.
-The album was a follow-up to the pairs 2010 mixtape Fan of a Fan.
-In early 2015, Brown also embarked on his Between The Sheets Tour with Trey Songz.
-Also in February 2015, Brown said during an interview for The Breakfast Club that he started working on the album going for a direction that would've been the sound predominant overseas.
-A couple months later he discovered that he had a daughter and simultaneously broke up with his ex-girlfriend Karrueche Tran.
-That happening made him change the idea for the album, ending up doing mostly R&B songs that he described as "representations of where i was in my life at that point", contemporarily starting his One Hell of a Nite Tour.